collectionspace/cspace-installer/docs/README.md

 On your local machine install:

+- Terraform v0.12+ (optional, only if you need to create a server)

+On the server you will need:

 - Ansible v2.9+
-- Python 3.6+ (required by Ansible, probably already installed)
-- Terraform v0.12+ (optional, only if you need to create a server)

-*If you're on Windows install the requirements using the WSL shell.*

-On a self hosted / managed server you will need:

 - Ubuntu 18.04 LTS
 - Python 3.6+
 - SSH enabled and a user with an authorized SSH key

-Servers created by Terraform will have these requirements pre-installed.

 Minimum hardware requirements are: